fi-ya/tic_tac_toe_BE/README.md

 4. Run application with `ruby app.rb`
 5. View at: http://localhost:4567
 ## Run tests
+### Note: There are currently NO tests for this project
 Run the following command in the terminal to run the Rspec test suite:

 `rspec`